GranitB/slate/source/index.md

 It a simple application , you can create contact , get , update and delete contact from the database.
 All these in Json format .
 You can view code examples in the dark area to the right with the SHELL commands.

+For contacts i have used this data to be stored : Name , LastName , Email , Address , and five Phonenumbers

 This example API documentation page was created by Granit Berisha for links in GIT you can find in the footer link.

 # Contacts